 What precautions are The Care Company taking to reduce the risk of COVID?
-The Care Company rigorously follows Department Of Health guidelines and updates regarding COVID-19.
+The Care Company rigorously follows Department of Health guidelines and updates regarding COVID-19.
 Infection control has always been a top priority for the company and our Carers are trained in how to work in a COVID safe way.
 Carers are provided with medical grade Personal Protective Equipment (PPE) and always have adequate supplies.
+The Care Company provide weekly testing kits to all staff.
 Your safety and well-being are foremost in our minds at all times.

 Carers are required to:

 ensure they are up to date with expectations via The Care Company communications network.

 wash hands with soap and water or alcohol gel upon entry to your home.

 report immediately to Management if they experience any signs of illness whether COVID related or not.
 Appropriate guidance will be followed at this point (referred to later).

 use Personal Protective Equipment (PPE) safely- a face mask, disposable gloves, and disposable aprons must be used at all times, and visors (when necessary).

 complete a risk assessment detailing any other work/volunteer setting they may be involved in.
 This is then assessed and updated accordingly by Management to evaluate any potential risk to themselves or clients.